 - 1. All work required for the fire protection system, including design and installation, shall be the responsibility of the Fire Sprinkler Contractor.
 Coordination with other trades is critical.
 Contractor shall coordinate his work with all ductwork, piping, electrical, etc., to ensure that all systems can be installed with a minimum of interference.
 Sprinkler heads shall be located in the center of ceiling tiles in the 2' dimension and quarter spaced on 12" increments in the 4' dimension.
 All piping penetrations through finished walls shall be provided with chrome escutcheons.
 Submittals which are required are only for the purpose of general coordination.
-Architect/Engineer assumes no responsibility or liability for the design of the system. - 2.
-All monitoring of valves not shown on the electrical drawings shall be within the scope of work for the fire sprinkler contractor.
+Architect/Engineer assumes no responsibility or liability for the design of the system. - All monitoring of valves not shown on the electrical drawings shall be within the scope of work for the fire sprinkler contractor.
 This shall include, but not be limited to, the following: All conduit and wiring as required to monitor post indicator valves, tamper switches, and any other devices required to be supervised by the fire alarm panel.
-The sprinkler contractor shall also provide all power, wiring and conduit required for a complete and operational dry-pipe system (if required), unless such electrical is shown on the electrical drawings.

-- 3. All dry piping shall be graded to drain back to the riser, regardless of location or presence of heat.
+The sprinkler contractor shall also provide all power, wiring and conduit required for a complete and operational dry-pipe system (if required), unless such electrical is shown on the electrical drawings. - 3.
+All dry piping shall be graded to drain back to the riser, regardless of location or presence of heat.
 Where not possible, piping may be graded to auxiliary drum drip drains.
 All locations of drains are to be approved by the Architect/Engineer prior to installation.
 All exposed piping shall be installed as close to ceilings as possible while maintaining appropriate sprinkler deflector clearances and while providing minimum pipe grade per NFPA 13 requirements.
 Piping shall be designed and installed in a neat and symmetrical manor and shall be coordinated with all other trades and building features. - 4.
-All wet piping may be installed flat and level but shall be installed so as to minimize the requirements for auxiliary drains.
+All wet piping may be installed flat and level but shall be installed so as to minimize the requirements for

+- auxiliary drains.
 All exposed piping shall be installed as close to ceilings as possible while maintaining appropriate sprinkler deflector clearances.
 Piping shall be designed and installed in a neat and symmetrical manor and shall be coordinated with all other trades and building features. - 5.
+Existing buildings without sprinkler systems: If an existing building has not previously had a fire sprinkler system, the Sprinkler Contractor is responsible to consult with a Structural Engineer and verify, in writing, that the existing building structure is capable of supporting the required new active sprinkler system. - 6.
 Submittals are required are only for the purpose of general coordination.
-Architect/Engineer assumes no responsibility or liability for the design of the system. - 6.
-The fire sprinkler system engineering documents must include as a minimum: - a.
-The hazard classification, density, water flow and pressure requirements. - b.
+Architect/Engineer assumes no responsibility or liability for the design of the system. - 7.
+The fire sprinkler system engineering documents must include as a minimum: - The hazard classification, density, water flow and pressure requirements for the sprinkler system design. - b.
 The storage arrangement and classification of commodities to be protected. - c.
 Confirmation of adequate water supply based on water purveyor data. - d.
 Riser location and feed main routing.